-You probably noticed that every time you insert some kind of media (a flash drive, CD or DVD), an AutoPlay window is shown with several options for you to pick from.
-If you would like to configure how AutoPlay works, both in Windows 7 and Windows 8, this guide will show how.
+You've probably noticed that every time you insert some kind of media (a flash drive, CD or DVD), an AutoPlay window is shown with several options for you to pick from.
+If you would like to configure how AutoPlay works, both in Windows 7 and Windows 8.1, this guide will show how:

 The second way is to use search.
 In Windows 7, type autoplay in the Start Menu's search box and click AutoPlay in the list of results.

-In Windows 8, go to the Start screen and type autoplay.
-Then, filter the results by Settings.
-In Windows 8.1 there is no need to filter your search results.
+In Windows 8.1, go to the Start screen and type autoplay.
+Then, click or tap the AutoPlay search result highlighted below.

 Click or tap AutoPlay.

-In Windows 8, you have the same list but with a bit more types of media available for configuration.
-For example, Windows 8 allows you to set the autoplay behavior for removable drives and camera storage, while Windows 7 doesn't include these types of media.
+In Windows 8.1, you have the same list but with a few more types of media available for configuration.
+For example, Windows 8.1 allows you to set the autoplay behavior for removable drives and camera storage, while Windows 7 doesn't include these types of media.

 The way you set the autoplay behavior is the same though, in both operating systems.
 Let's see how it works: